 (In 1984, I was a young fifth-grade teacher at The American School in England – pictured here.
 In my spare time, I also served as the Cobham Yankees starting pitcher during the baseball season.
 We played our home games on the TASIS campus, situated 18 miles southwest of London.
 In the right portion of this photograph, a local Norman landmark, St. Mary’s Church, consecrated in the historic year, 1066, is clearly visible).

-34 years ago this month, I was the starting pitcher in the British Baseball League for the Cobham (Surrey) Yankees at a reconfigured baseball field in pastoral Thorpe, England.
+In the spring of 1983, I was the starting pitcher in the British Baseball League for the Cobham (Surrey) Yankees at a reconfigured baseball field in pastoral Thorpe, England.
 Working on a makeshift mound, I kept a roster of the opponent team in order to know the nationality of each batter.
-As I had learned that year, native Brits loved low balls because of their prowess in cricket.
+As I had already learned, native Brits loved low balls because of their prowess in cricket.
 Therefore, they would be served nothing but belt high-and-above pitches.
 For my American and Canadian counterparts, each sphere would be hopefully thrown at the lowest point of the strike zone, the usual “out” pitch for most North American batters.

 The matronly tower of St. Mary’s Church, which sat imposingly a few hundred yards behind home plate framed my view behind the backstop.
 20 years previously, a Roman cinerary urn, dated to 120 -150 A.D., had been discovered buried in its ancient churchyard.
 Local archaeologists then determined that the mainframe of the church had been completed in 1066, the year that William the Conqueror had become the king of England.
 In addition, the infamous Domesday Book listed St. Mary’s Church as the main center of worship in the area.